civicrm/cv/README.md

 ========

 `cv` is distributed in PHAR format, which is a portable executable file (for PHP).
 It should run on most Unix-like systems where PHP is installed.
-Here are two quick ways to download it:
+Here are three quick ways to download it:

 * Download [the latest release of `cv.phar`](https://download.civicrm.org/cv/cv.phar) (*[SHA256](https://download.civicrm.org/cv/cv.SHA256SUMS),
   [GPG](https://download.civicrm.org/cv/cv.phar.asc)*) and put it in the PATH.
 For example: